SAP-samples/cloud-workflow-samples/cf-purchase-requisition-approval-lp/README.md

 #### CreatePurchaseRequisition   - SAP UI5 module
 User interface to create new Purchase Request Approval and Release process.
-#### IntializePurchaseRequisitionApproval   - SAP Cloud Platform Workflow module
+#### IntializePurchaseRequisitionApproval   - SAP Workflow Service module
 Workflow to determine process variant and start approval process.
-#### FLP          - SAP Cloud Platform Fiori launchpad module
-Fiori Launch Pad module to access various applications.

-### Purchase Requisition Visibility Workflows
+### Purchase Requisition insight to actions Workflows
-This project contains the workflows used by SAP Cloud Platform Visibility action workflows.
+This project contains the workflows used as insight to action workflows.

-#### PurchaseRequisitionAction  -  SAP Cloud Platform Workflow Module
+#### PurchaseRequisitionAction  -  SAP  Workflow Service Module
 Workflows to trigger actions from process visibility.

 ## Build and Deploy Multi Target Applications